MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-web-app-node-sign-in-sign-out.md

 ## Add express routes

-The Express routes provide the endpoints that enable us the execute operations such as sign in, sign out and view ID token claims.
+The Express routes provide the endpoints that enable us to execute operations such as sign in, sign out and view ID token claims.

 ### App entry point